Apmoek/Apmoek/README.md

 - 👀 I’m interested in Information technology.
 - 🌱 I’m currently learning to be a Sysadmin in Holland!
 - I am adding a line of code from visual studio code to test the integration.
+- Well that was not so easy to do but with a lot of clicking it worked...